weiganghuang/holops-1803/task4.md

 ===========

-Task 4(Extra Credit): Create an NSO action to discover pre-existing L2VPN service instances automatically.
+Scenario 5 (Extra Credit): Create an NSO action to discover pre-existing L2VPN service instances automatically.
 ----------------------------------------------------------------------------------------------------

-In the previous two tasks, Task 2 and Task3, you learned to discover pre-existing service configurations manually.
+In the previous two scenarios, Scenario 3 and Scenario 4, you learned to discover pre-existing service configurations manually.
 As one can see, manually creating service instances to match all the attributes in pre-existing configurations is time consuming, tedious, and error prone.
 This